Dynamic shell variables

 The *nix install command

 TIL about the install command on *nix systems.
-A quick GitHub search for the term brought up a ton of matches1.
+A quick GitHub search for the term brought up a ton of matches.
 I’m surprised I just found out about it now.
-Often, in shell scripts I need to: Create a directory hierarchy Copy a config or binary file to the new directory Set permissions on the file It usually looks like this: # Create the directory hierarchy.
-The -p flag creates the parent directories # if they don't exist mkdir -p ~/.config/app # Copy the current config to the newly created directory.
-Here, conf already # exists in the current folder cp conf ~/.config/app/conf # Set the file permission chmod 755 ~/.config/app/conf Turns out, the install command in GNU coreutils2 can do all that in one line: ...
+Often, in shell scripts I need to: Create a directory hierarchy Copy a config or binary file to the new directory Set permissions on the file It usually looks like this: # Create directory hierarchy (-p creates parent directories) mkdir -p ~/.config/app # Copy current config to the newly created directory cp conf ~/.config/app/conf # Set the file permission chmod 755 ~/.config/app/conf Turns out, the install command in GNU coreutils can do all that in one line: ...

 July 28, 2024